Bleeding complications up with multicompartment mesh removal

 (HealthDay)—For women undergoing vaginal mesh removal, bleeding complications are higher for removal from multiple vaginal compartments versus a single vaginal compartment, according to research published May 6 inObstetrics & Gynecology.

-Stephanie D. Pickett, M.D., from the University of Oklahoma Health Sciences Center in Oklahoma City, and colleagues conducted a retrospective review to examine perioperativeofremoval performed in the operating room.
+Stephanie D. Pickett, M.D., from the University of Oklahoma Health Sciences Center in Oklahoma City, and colleagues conducted a retrospective review to examine perioperativecomplicationsofmeshremoval performed in the operating room.
 The authors compared the morbidity associated with single-compartment mesh removal (326 patients) versus removal from multiple vaginal compartments (48 patients) during a 75-month period.

 The researchers found that pain, dyspareunia, mesh exposure, and voiding dysfunction were indications for mesh removal (63, 57, 54, and 39 percent, respectively).
 Mesh removed had a mean length of 4 cm.
-Estimated blood loss was approximately three times higher for multicompartmentversus single-compartment surgery (P < 0.001).
+Estimated blood loss was approximately three times higher for multicompartmentsurgeryversus single-compartment surgery (P < 0.001).
 Compared with single-compartment surgery, the odds of transfusion were more than nine times higher after multicompartment surgery (odds ratio, 9.7; P < 0.01).

 "When removing mesh materials, multiple-compartment surgery carries a greater risk of a bleeding morbidity compared to single-compartment surgery," the authors write.
 "This information will supplement the knowledge of the consulting surgeon as to the best way to manage and plan mesh removal surgery."